 Kubernetes Dashboard Ecosystem

 Open source Devtron Kubernetes dashboard is available in different deployment options on-prem and managed.
-Recently Devtron has also released a desktop client version for the Kubernetes dashboard.
+Recently Devtron has also released a desktop client version for the Kubernetes dashboard that would help you to manage Kubernetes resources and multi-clusters.